ch-hadi/crm-template/README.md

 - user should be able to add a customer
 - user should be able to delete a customer
 - user should be able to edit a customer
-- uuer should be able to update a customer
+- user should be able to update a customer

 ## PS